dlguswo333/dlguswo333.github.io/markdown/2025/12-07-en-rental-car-travel-dolomites.md

 so you don't need to prepay upon your entrance but right before your exit.
 And this Central parking lot also expects you to pay when you exit.

-Even if you forgot to prepay at a machine or you did not go out right after your payment there is a payment machine at the exit there is nothing you need to worry about.
+Even if you forgot to prepay at a machine or you did not go out right after your payment, there is a payment machine at the exit so there is nothing you need to worry about.
 ![exit-payment-machine](/img/2025-12-07-rental-car-travel-dolomites/exit-payment-machine.webp)

 > [!note]